physiozoo/physiozoo/docs/sections/tutorials/pobm_preprocessing.rst

 POBM Preprocessing
 ==========

-In this tutorial you will learn how to preprocess your oximetry time series within the ``POBM`` toolbox.
+In this tutorial you will learn how to preprocess your oximetry time series within **PhysioZoo OBM**.

 **Introduction**
 ----------------------

-When loading an oximetry time series in the POBM toolbox, one of the parameters you need to set is the preprocessing method.
+When loading an oximetry time series in **PhysioZoo OBM**, one of the parameters you need to set is the preprocessing method.

-We implemented in **PhysioZoo** three methods for pre-filtering the oximetry time series:
+We implemented in **PhysioZoo OBM** three methods for pre-filtering the oximetry time series:

   * Range,
   * Delta Filter,